 Colorado Technical University welcomes transfer students from all walks of life—your personal experiences and unique academic journeys help form the fabric of our diverse educational community.
 And whether you’re currently enrolled elsewhere and are considering transferring colleges, or it’s been a while since you’ve been a college student, we understand that researching and navigating university transfer requirements may sometimes feel a bit overwhelming—but we’re here to help.
-Our Transfer Student FAQs page and College Credit Transfer Guide are designed to provide useful information regarding the admissions process for transfer students, while CTU Admissions Advisors are ready to help you make sense of transfer student requirements and answer any other admissions-related questions you may have, including how to submit official college transcripts, how to transfer-in college credits,1 and how to learn more about potential financial aid2 for transfer students.
+Our Transfer Student FAQs and College Credit Transfer Guide are designed to provide useful information regarding the admissions process for transfer students, while CTU Admissions Advisors are ready to help you make sense of transfer student requirements and answer any other admissions-related questions you may have, including how to submit official college transcripts, how to transfer-in college credits,1 and how to learn more about potential financial aid2 for transfer students.

 At Colorado Technical University, no SAT, no GMAT, no GRE, or other standardized assessment is required as part of the admissions process.
 However, proof of high school graduation (i.e., high school diploma and transcripts) or high school equivalency (i.e., GED) must be submitted to CTU for evaluation before the first day of the second quarter or term in the program of study.
 Transfer students are also required to submit official college transcripts in order to have previous college-level courses evaluated for transfer credit.1

 Students must submit official college transcripts verifying completion of an accredited baccalaureate degree program.
 Official graduate transcripts must also be submitted in order to have transfer students’ previous graduate-level courses evaluated for transfer credit.
-Transfer credit at the master’s level may be permitted at the discretion of the Academic Affairs and Prior Learning Assessment Departments.
+Transfer credit at the master’s level may be permitted at the discretion of the Academic Affairs and Registrar Evaluation Services Departments.
 Transfer credit at the doctoral level may be applied to the program at the discretion of the appropriate senior academic official.1 Doctoral program candidates must have earned a 3.0 on a 4.0 GPA scale in their master’s program and must also submit a resume and essay.

-Doctor of Management | Doctor of Computer Science Programs:
+Doctor of Management | Doctor of Computer Science

 Official transcripts verifying completion of an accredited master’s degree program in a discipline related to the CTU doctoral program concentration for which admission is sought must be submitted in addition to any doctoral course transcripts.